 For a relatively low outlay, you can create a wide range of campaigns that will suit your market and your budget.

-A well designed app, for example, can help to drive sales.
+A well-designed app can help to drive sales.
 ASDA did this to its advantage when it came to bolstering online sales.
 Its app was downloaded 2 million times, proving that clients were willing to engage with the company.
 Sales through the app are 1.8 times higher than they are on a desktop computer.

 Overall, the project proved successful.